Tummy Tuck in Albany

 Recovery and Aftercare

-Dr. Barach will give you detailed instructions regarding your tummy tuck aftercare.
+Dr. Kayastha will give you detailed instructions regarding your tummy tuck aftercare.
 It is important to follow these instructions carefully to ensure proper healing.

 You will need to avoid strenuous activity immediately following your procedure.
 The day after surgery, you should limit your activity to brief periods of walking in order to promote blood circulation.
 It will be several weeks before you can return to vigorous activity.
 Many people will return to non-physical work in a week or so.